 Load-based replica rebalancing

-In addition to the rebalancing that occurs when nodes join or leave a cluster, replicas are also rebalanced automatically based on the relative load across the nodes within a cluster.
-For more information, see the
+In addition to the rebalancing that occurs when nodes join or leave a cluster, replicas are also rebalanced automatically across the cluster based on a combination of:

 Interactions with other layers